LukeGus/Termix-Mobile/README.md

 # Support

 If you need help with Termix Mobile, you can join the [Discord](https://discord.gg/jVQGdvHDrf) server and visit the support channel.
-You can also open an issue or open a pull request on the main [GitHub](https://github.com/LukeGus/Termix/issues) repo.
+You can also open an issue or open a pull request on the [GitHub](https://github.com/LukeGus/Termix-Mobile/issues) repo.

 # License